-Graduate students in psychology will be in-residence for the duration of the Ph.D. program (i.e., 3 - 5 years), with the exception of supplementary training at other institutions including the internship of clinical students.
+Graduate students in psychology will be in-residence for the duration of the Ph.D. program with the exception of supplementary training at other institutions including the internship of clinical students.
 Students requesting an exception to this policy must receive permission from their mentor, their Division Director, and, in the case of clinical students, the Director of Clinical Training.